smorel/AppCoreKit/Documentation/Sample-template.markdown

     }

-<p>Here we have a fully functional twitter client application.
-The public timeline is displayed in subtitle style table view cell that are asynchronously created when data is fetched from the web using paging.
-It's time to add some eye candy and localization.</b>
+<p>We now have a fully functional twitter client application.
+The public timeline is displayed in subtitle style table view cells that are asynchronously created when data gets fetched from the web using paging.
+It's time to add localization and customize the appearance.</b>

 <h2>Localizing your Application</h2>

 <p><b>AppCoreKit</b> provides helpers to localize your application easilly.
-There are two cool features with this system.
-First, when running the app in the simulator, as soon as you change and save a .string file, your application is automatically updated at runtime.
-This avoid to change/compile and run that saves a LOT of time expecially when your debugging a view that is deep in that navigation workflow.
-Second, our system allow to change the language at runtime just by setiing the language property of the CKLocalizationManager.</p>
+There are two really nice features when using this system.</p>

+ - First, when running the app in the simulator, as soon as you change and save a .string file, your application is automatically updated at runtime.
+This avoid to change/compile/Run and saves a LOT of time expecially when you're debugging a view controller that is deep in that navigation workflow.
+This mechanism is also integrated in any of our technologies based on CascadingTree and images.
+ - Second, our system allows to change the language at runtime just by setting the language property of the CKLocalizationManager.

 <p>Lets add a localized title to our view controller</p>

 <i>ViewControllers.m</i>